Student Scholarships, Grants, Loans & Financial Aid Programs at Tennessee Colleges of Applied Technology : 3.04.01.01

 - Academic Scholarships and School Grants may be funded by a maximum of 10% of the maintenance fees received by the school in any one year.
 An exception to this limitation may be made upon approval by the Chancellor and subsequent approval of the budget by TBR.

-- Desegregation Grants shall be funded by state funds and may be supplemented by other campus revenue sources.
+- Access and Diversity Grants shall be funded by state funds and may be supplemented by other campus revenue sources.

 - C. Scholarships and Grant Programs